ysasson-portfolio/text-analytics-spring-2026/assignment2/docs/reflections.md

 I still maintain that this model can be very easily generalized because it succeeded 80% of the time at classifying reviews that are out of context or domain and overall succeeded 90% of the time.
 I think that the more information that this model will train on, the more the model will learn to handle different meanings with the same word, positive and negative as it relates to context, and other difficult language nuances.
+While there wasn't enough training for the text outside the current domain, I am still amazed that the model was able to predict the reviews so well when it came to new content.